 Peak flu season is October through May.
-The flu, also known as influenza, is a contagious respiratory illness caused by influenza viruses that infect the nose, throat, and sometimes the lungs.
-It can cause mild to severe illness, and at times can lead to death.
-The best way to prevent the flu is by getting a flu vaccine each year, according to the Centers for Disease Control and Prevention.
+The flu, also known as influenza, is a contagious respiratory illness caused by influenza viruses that infect the throat, nose, and sometimes the lungs.
+The flu can cause mild to severe illness, and sometimes even death.
+The best way to prevent the flu is by getting a flu vaccine each year, according to the Centers for Disease Control and Prevention (CDC).

 Influenza can cause mild to severe illness and is different from a cold.
 The flu usually comes on suddenly and people often feel some or all of these symptoms: